rvpanoz/graphql-microservices/README.md

 **gRPC (Google Remote Procedure Call):** was chosen as the tool to do the micro-services (_MaliJS_ framework).

 **gRPC** is an open-source RPC architecture designed by Google to achieve high-speed communication between micro-services. gRPC uses the **Protobuf** (protocol buffers) messaging format, which is a highly-packed, highly-efficient messaging format for serialising structured data. its also supports multi-language implementations.
+Like many RPC systems, gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
+By default, gRPC uses protocol buffers as the Interface Definition Language (IDL) for describing both the service interface and the structure of the payload messages.

 **Protocol buffers** was used as the data interchange format between the client (GraphQL API) and the server (gRPC micro-services) for serialising structured data in gRPC.
 This is the contract between the client and the server.